Greening Richmond Public Libraries

 Broad Rock Branch Library – 4820 Old Warwick Road

-Three bioretention basins that capture stormwater from the library’s roof and parking area were installed, a total of 64 native trees and shrubs were planted by volunteers on library grounds, and a pollinator area that features native perennials also planted by volunteers was established in 2022.
+In 2022, three bioretention basins that intercept stormwater from the library’s roof and parking area were installed, a total of 64 native trees and shrubs were planted, and a pollinator area that features native perennials was established.

 East End Branch – 1200 N. 25th Street